 Looking back, Kevin Millar confirms that the players were just as excited about the game with the Yankees as the media and the fans.
 “This was at the time that the Red Sox-Yankee rivalry was starting to build to its height.
 There is such a thing as butterflies for a spring training game,” Millar insists.

 JetBlue Park at Fenway South, which opened in 2012, is symbolic of the club’s long-term commitment to Lee County.
 The Boston Red Sox and Lee County signed a lease in 2011 that ensures that the Boston Red Sox will be an important part of the local community for the next 30 years.

 JetBlue Park has 10,000 seats and it can hold about 11,000 fans with standing room.
-“We have about 2,500 more seats at JetBlue Park, so we are better able to accommodate our fans,” says Katie Haas, Director of Florida Business Operations for the Red Sox.
-“And our standing room areas provide a nice view of the field,” she adds.
+“We have about 2,500 more seats at JetBlue Park, so we are better able to accommodate our fans,” says Katie Haas, who was Director of Florida Business Operations for the Red Sox when JetBlue opened.
+“And our standing room areas provide a nice view of the field,” she added.

 Mike Greenwell’s Bat-A-Ball & Family Fun Park is located in nearby Cape Coral.
 As a local business man, Mike is very aware of the economic benefits of Red Sox spring training.
 “The Red Sox draw a lot of fans.
 And JetBlue Park came along when the economy really needed a boost.
 This is Red Sox country,” Mike emphasizes.

 BOSTON RED SOX SPRING TRAINING ATTENDANCE FOR SELECTED YEARS